motoxdev/firearms/README.md

 **PURPOSE:** <br />
-The purpose of this project is to analyze a data set about firearm purchases, and hopefully draw out some interesting conclusions. <br />
+The purpose of this project is to analyze a data set about firearm purchases, and discovered a steady pattern. <br />

 **FILE EXPLANATIONS:** <br />
 * CLINTON1998-2021.csv - data file <br />